Firstrade Overall Rating

-Firstrade - Great for Traders & Investors Seeking FREE ZERO Commissions Trading on Stocks & Options & an Industry Best 700 Commission-Free ETF's.
-Full MorningStar access and 5-star customer satisfaction mean Firstrade is a great choice for brokerage services.
+Firstrade is great for traders & investors seeking FREE ZERO Commissions trading on Stocks & Options, plus an industry best 700 Commission-Free ETF’s.
+Full MorningStar access and 5-star customer satisfaction plus a full suite of IRA accounts, mean Firstrade is a great choice for brokerage services.

 Important Announcement: In 2018, Firstrade made the extremely bold move to commission-free trades.
-Firstrade was already our 2018 review winner and had amongst the lowest commissions in the industry, now they have officially the lowest in the industry with $0 commissions & fees.
-Although major competitors like TD Ameritrade, E-Trade & Schwab have in 2019 moved to no commission stock trades, Firstrade still leads the pack as you will see in our commission’s breakdown.
+Firstrade was already our 2018 review winner and had amongst the lowest commissions in the industry; now, they have officially the lowest in the industry with $0 commissions & fees.
+Although major competitors like T.D.
+Ameritrade, E-Trade & Schwab have in 2019 moved to commission-free stock trades, Firstrade still leads the pack, as you will see in our commission’s comparison.

 Previously their commissions per stock trade were below $3.-.
 Their Options trades were also excellent at only $2.95 + $0.50 per contract, but now its all free stock & options trades.

-What really stands out though is the unique offering of over 2,200 commission-free Exchange Traded Funds (ETF’S) on offer.
-That is over twice as many as the next best competitor TD Ameritrade.
+What stands out though is the unique offering of over 2,200 commission-free Exchange Traded Funds (ETF’S) on offer.
+That is over twice as many as the next best competitor T.D.
+Ameritrade.

-You also get completely cost-free access to the suite of Morning Star research, only 3 other brokers offer free research of this quality.
+You also get entirely cost-free access to the suite of Morning Star research; only three other brokers offer free research of this quality.

 Also, the Firstrade Trading Platforms Firstrade Navigator, Options Wizards, and Real-time Watchlists hold up well against the competition.

-And finally a 5-Star Customer Satisfaction Rating rounds of the package, for an excellent Brokerage for mid to long-term investors.
+And finally, a 5-Star Customer Satisfaction Rating rounds of the package for a top Brokerage for mid to long-term investors.